RickofManc/vv-pizzas/README.md

     * Select 'Add Key' dropdown -> Create New Key.
     * Select 'JSON' -> Create - the file will download to your machine
     * From your local downloads folder, add file directly to your Gitpod workspace, and rename the file to creds.json
     * Within the file, copy the value for 'client email'.
-Paste this email address into the 'Share' area of your Google Spreadsheet, assigning the role of Editor
+Paste this email address into the 'Share' area of your Google Sheet, assigning the role of Editor

 Enable API within IDE
 1. From within your Gitpod IDE terminal, enter 'pip3 install gspread google-auth'